onwongjan2002/CKA-Certification-Course-2025/Day 02/README.md

 [![Watch the video](https://img.youtube.com/vi/YVq-3UWt63U/maxresdefault.jpg)](https://youtu.be/YVq-3UWt63U)

+---
+## ⭐ Support the Project
+If this **repository** helps you, give it a ⭐ to show your support and help others discover it!

+---

 ## Understanding "docker pull ubuntu"

 This command fetches the ubuntu image.
 Since we didn’t specify a tag, Docker assumes the :latest tag, meaning the most recent version of the image.